gabrielweyer/azure-functions-telemetry/README.md

 ![Dependency Function custom telemetry](docs/img/dependency-function-custom.png)

 The `CustomHttpDependencyFilter` discards a specific telemetry type.
 This is useful when having a noisy telemetry.
-You can tweak the processor to only discard successful dependencies.
+You can tweak the processor to only discard successful or fast dependencies.

+:rotating_light: Discarding telemetry skews the statistics.
+Consider using [sampling][adaptive-sampling] instead.

 ### HealthFunction